AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-right-panel.md

 View the properties of the selected file by selecting the File properties icon in the right panel.
 The File properties feature is available in all four modes or views: Layout, Author, Source, and Preview.

+>[!NOTE]
+>
+> The File properties panel provides options to view and modify various metadata properties associated with a file.
+However, when a file is in read-only mode, these metadata properties cannot be modified.
+This limitation applies only to DITA and Markdown files.
+For non-DITA assets (such as images and multimedia), metadata properties remain editable even in read-only mode.

 The File properties have the following two sections:

 **General**